-The Tivoli Preserve Community Farm is a community space for urban agriculture and environmental justice situated in the Arbor Hill and West Hill neighborhoods of Albany, NY.
+The Tivoli Preserve Community Farm is a community space for urban agriculture and environmental justice in the Arbor Hill and West Hill neighborhoods of Albany, NY.

 We are located at the Tivoli Nature Preserve.

-Volunteer and Outreach Coordinator
+Garden and Program Coordinator

 Leave us a message; we'd love to hear from you!